NikKowPHP/social-brain/chapters/chapter-2.md

 *"This needs a lot of work."*

 Mark felt it instantly.
 Not as a thought, but as a physical sensation.
-A hot flush crept up his neck.
+A prickling heat spread across the back of his neck.
 His stomach tightened into a knot.
 For a moment, his screen seemed to blur.
 He wasn’t thinking about the project's data anymore.
 He was thinking, *"She thinks I'm incompetent.
 I failed."* The detailed feedback he needed was absent; the feeling of rejection was overwhelming.

 This bug doesn't just corrupt our professional code.
 Consider the text message from a partner or a close friend.
-You send a thoughtful, multi-line message, and the reply you get back is simply: **'Fine.'** The physical sensation—that knot in your stomach, that flush of heat—is identical to the one Mark felt.
+You send a thoughtful, multi-line message, and the reply you get back is simply: **'Fine.'** The physical sensation—that knot in your stomach, that wave of cold dread—is identical to the one Mark felt.
 Your brain's social pain alarm isn't distinguishing between your boss and your partner; it's simply registering a social threat.

 This feeling is not weakness.
 It is not "being too sensitive."
 It is a biological alarm, as real and as primitive as the pain of touching a hot stove.
 When I was trying to deconstruct the "bug" in Mark's story, I kept coming across a single, foundational piece of research that was so counter-intuitive it felt like finding a hidden master key.
 It explains everything.